A workshop revealing our hidden abilities to be creative with others.

 What would you do to improve the city?

-A funicular up to Park Hill.
+A funicular up to the Cholera Monument.
 Cable cars between Kelham Island and Parkwood Springs.
-But really I’d settle for more independent, city-centre stockists of good books and music, and fewer beautiful buildings left standing sad, empty and crumbling.
+But really I’d settle for more independent bookshops, more affordable spaces for people to try out new ideas, and fewer beautiful buildings left standing sad, empty and crumbling.